Zaid-Ajaj/tabula-rasa/README.md

 # More
-There is a lot to talk about with this application, but the best to learn from it is by actually trying it out and going through the code yourself.
+There is a lot to talk about with this application, but the best way to learn from it is by actually trying it out and going through the code yourself.
 If you need clarification or explanation on why a code snippet is written the way it is, just open an issue with your question :)